Introduction

 Appendix

-For readers who are in a hurry (preparation time < 30 days), follow the sequence in the Quick Mastery Plan.
+For readers with urgent time constraints (preparation time < 30 days), follow the order in the Quick Mastery Plan.

-For readers with some background (more than 300 problems practiced), the content of Chapter Zero is a must-read, while other chapters can be chosen as needed.
+For readers with some foundation (solved > 300 problems), Chapter 0 is a must-read; other chapters can be selected as needed.

-For beginners, read according to the site's directory in sequence, steadily progressing.
-The site is compatible with both PC and mobile devices:
+For beginners, read according to the site's directory in a steady manner.
+The site is compatible with both PC and mobile:

-1️⃣ Basic Tutorials on Data Structures (about 10% of the site's content)
+1️⃣ Data Structure Tutorials (about 10% of site content)

-2️⃣ Explanation of Classic Algorithm Frameworks with Example Problems (about 50% of the site's content)
+2️⃣ Classic Algorithm Frameworks Explained with Examples (about 50% of site content)

-For some classic algorithm frameworks or problems, I will provide detailed explanations with entire articles combined with specific example problems to help you understand the principles.
-Each article generally includes 2~5 example problems that you can solve as you read.
+For some classic algorithm frameworks or problems, I will use entire articles to explain them in detail with specific examples to help you understand the principles.
+Generally, each article includes 2-5 examples that you can solve as you read.

-3️⃣ Exercise Chapters to Help You Master Algorithm Frameworks (about 40% of the site's content)
+3️⃣ Exercise Chapters to Help You Master Algorithm Frameworks (about 40% of site content)

 Content marked with 【Exercise】

 in the directory belongs to the exercise section, usually following the algorithm framework content.
-The exercises are problems that can directly apply the framework, aimed at helping you build muscle memory through a lot of repetition, thoroughly mastering the solution to a type of problem.
-Each exercise includes about 10 problems, which can be solved quickly after mastering the algorithm framework.
+Exercises are problems that can directly apply frameworks, aiming to help you develop muscle memory through repetition and thoroughly master a type of problem-solving method.
+Each intensive practice includes 5-10 exercises, allowing you to solve them quickly after mastering the algorithm framework.

-The site can help you solve hundreds of publicly free LeetCode problems.
-Most of these problems are for practicing framework thinking.
-Once you master several core algorithm frameworks, you can solve them in a few minutes, completing them all without even noticing.
+This site can guide you through solving hundreds of free LeetCode problems.
+Most of these problems are for practicing framework thinking, and once you master the algorithm frameworks, they can be solved in minutes, finishing them all unconsciously.

-This site supports both mobile and PC reading.
-For mobile, it is recommended to open directly in WeChat for easy login.
+The site supports both mobile and PC reading, and it's recommended to open it directly in WeChat on mobile for easy one-click login.

-I place great emphasis on the learning experience of users and continuously update and optimize the content.
-The top of the page features Update Log and Bug Feedback sections.
+I highly value everyone's learning experience and continuously update and optimize the site's content.
+There is an Update Log and a Bug Feedback link at the top.

 Expired URLs/PDFs/Content

-As I continuously update and refine the algorithm tutorials, some historical content and sites should be discarded because better and more concise content is now available.
+As I continuously update, optimize, and correct algorithm tutorials, some historical content and sites should be discarded, as more concise and quality content is now available for your learning.

-Previously used site addresses are no longer maintained, including:
+The site addresses I used are no longer maintained, including:

-Previous PDFs are also outdated, including: "Labuladong's Algorithm Cheat Sheet", "Labuladong's Problem-Solving Notes", "Labuladong's Algorithm Secrets", etc.
+Past PDFs are also outdated, including: "labuladong's Algorithm Cheatsheet", "labuladong's Problem-Solving Notes", "labuladong's Algorithm Secrets", etc.

 LeetCode Problem List

-At the request of some readers, I compiled a list of all problems covered on this site.
-After installing the Chrome Extension, you can access this list and see problem solutions and ideas marked on the site.
+At the request of some readers, I compiled a list of problems covered on the site.
+After installing the Chrome Plugin, you can open this list to see that all problems have site-provided solutions/ideas.

-However, please note that I personally think this list is not very useful, and I do not recommend solving problems directly from it.
-The problem order is random, and it does not allow for gradual learning or targeted study of specific knowledge points.
-Moreover, you do not need to complete all these problems; once you learn the core algorithm framework, most problems can be solved quickly without deliberately practicing:
+However, please note that I personally think this list is not very useful and do not recommend practicing directly from it because the problem order is random, making it hard to learn progressively or focus on specific topics.
+And it's unnecessary to complete all these problems; once you master the core algorithm framework, most problems can be solved quickly without deliberate practice:

 ---|---|